openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `charge/`
   - Type: Optional *(int)*
   - Description: The charge state of the particles.
 Used for atoms and molecules.
 Not needed if the charge can be computed from knowledge of the `SpeciesType` (That is, a fundamental particle).
-Also see `weighting`.
+Also see `weight`.

 - `electricField/`
     - Type: Optional 3-vector *(float)*
     - Description: External electric field at the particle.
     - Components: (`x`, `y`, `z`).

 - `magneticField/`
     - Type: Optional 3-vector *(float)*
     - Description: External magnetic field at the particle.
     - Components: (`x`, `y`, `z`).

 - `photonPolarization/`